For reservations or enquiries telephone:

 For light bites after a day on the water with Camel Ski School or Wavehunters, it doesn’t get better than a chilled glass of rosé, some toasted focaccia and marinated olives as the sun goes down.

 Good food, beautiful beaches and even better company go hand in hand, so why not stay a little longer and book one of our Rock holiday homes to enjoy during your foodie escape.
-From new favourites like Driftwood, to flagship properties like Trehayl and Lower Cole, our Concierge team are always on hand for restaurant reservations, taxi bookings and private chefs to make your stay truly special.
+From favourites like Driftwood, The Nook and Rosemain, to estuary-view properties like Trehayl and Ferryside, our Concierge team are always on hand for restaurant reservations, taxi bookings and private chefs to make your stay truly special.